 “Ability to attract followers is exactly what makes you a leader.”
 Mary Poppendieck

 Involve and maintain

 As any rock needs some force to be moved, thus each of the team members might need some help.
 Pushing directly will probably result in rejection.
 Here is where the art begins, as a leader of a team you will be responsible for progress and failures.
-First rule when adopting any new practice is to read enough and be prepared to answer any question from your team otherwise you will not be able to convince people.
-Each idea is much like a product which needs to be sold to someone, except you would not want to sell bad products.
+The first rule when adopting any new practice is to read enough and be prepared to answer any question from your team otherwise you will not be able to convince people.
+Each idea is much like a product that needs to be sold to someone, except you would not want to sell bad products.

 Get playful when planning

 There are other approaches as well, like one that is called T-Shirt sizing.
 You estimate tasks on XS, S, M, L, XL, XXL sizes.
-So after few project phases you will begin to understand how many T-Shirts you can produce in 1 or 2 weeks or even 1 month.
+So after a few project phases, you will begin to understand how many T-Shirts you can produce in 1 or 2 weeks or even 1 month.
 This works really well because it is easy to understand and can be implemented in no time.